Someone emailed and asked me about the online theological world because she is researching it for her DMin.

 Christians.

-6 replies on “Introduction to the online theological world”
+6 responses to “Introduction to the online theological world”

 Great list!
 Thanks, Andy.
 I’m curious – how do you determine when a website has a ‘strong online presence’?
 Are there means of finding out hits and popularities of websites and such?